Triangulated categories with a single compact generator and two Brown representability theorems: Introduction

 The representability we prove in Theorem~\ref{T1.-1} applies to this example but the result is not new.
 There is a theorem of Adams~\cite{Adams71} which says that every cohomological functor $H$ on $\ct^c$ is the restriction of a representable one on $\ct$, and it is easy to show that finiteness or local finiteness of $H$ translate to saying that the representing object must lie in $\ct^b_c$ or $\ct^-_c$.
 But the theorem of Adams does not generalize to $\dperf X\subset\Dqc(X)$; see \cite{Neeman4,Christensen-Keller-Neeman99}.

-We will not give a proof but the interested reader can check that, if $X$ is a quasicompact, separated scheme and $Z\subset X$ is a closed subset with quasicompact complement, then the category $\ct={\mathbf D_{\text{\bf qc},Z}}(X)$, the subcategory of $\Dqc(X)$ of all complexes supported on $Z$, is weakly approximable but not approximable.
-The standard \tstr\ is in the preferred equivalence class.
-If $X$ is noetherian the categories $\ct_c^-$ and $\ct_c^b$ are (respectively) the intersections of $\dmcoh(X)$ and $\dcoh(X)$ with the category $\mathbf D_{\text{\bf qc},Z}(X)$. \efac
+If $X$ is a quasicompact, quasiseparated scheme and $Z\subset X$ is a closed subset with quasicompact complement, then the category $\ct={\mathbf D_{\text{\bf qc},Z}}(X)$, the subcategory of $\Dqc(X)$ of all complexes supported on $Z$, turns out to be weakly approximable but not (in general) approximable.
+The proof of the weak approximability is in \cite[Theorem~3.2(iv)]{Neeman22A}, and an example showing that approximability fails in general is given in \cite[Remark~8.1]{Neeman22A}.
+In \cite[Theorem~3.2(iii)]{Neeman22A} the reader will learn that the standard \tstr\ is in the preferred equivalence class.
+If $X$ is noetherian the categories $\ct_c^-$ and $\ct_c^b$ are (respectively) the intersections of $\dmcoh(X)$ and $\dcoh(X)$ with the category $\mathbf D_{\text{\bf qc},Z}(X)$; the reader can find this in \cite[second paragraph of Section~8]{Neeman22A}. \efac

 The definitions have all been made and the reader can go back to the statements of Theorem~\ref{T1.-1} and Corollary~\ref{C0.-978}, which are now precise.
 Note that in both results $\ct$ has to be approximable, weakly approximable is not enough.